Beautiful Freak

 Beautiful Freak is the debut album by American rock band Eels.
-It was released on 13 August 1996 and is the first album released by record label DreamWorks.
+It was released on 13 August 1996 and is the second album released by record label DreamWorks.

 Background

-Beautiful Freak is largely the solo work of musician Mark Oliver Everett.
-It is his first album using the full band name Eels, in an attempt to get the records in the same general location in the stores as his previous works under the name "E".
+Beautiful Freak is the first album using the full band name Eels, in an attempt to get the records in the same general location in the stores as frontman Mark Oliver Everett's previous works under the name "E".

 Recording

 Beautiful Freak was produced by E, Jon Brion, Mark Goldenberg and Michael Simpson.
-The majority of the album was recorded from 1993 to 1995, with first single "Novocaine for the Soul" having been recorded and mixed as early as 1993.
+The majority of the album was recorded from 1993 to 1995, with first single "Novocaine for the Soul" (which contains a sample of "Yes, She Knows" by Tubby Chess and His Candy Stripe Twisters) having been recorded and mixed as early as 1993.

 "Susan's House" contains a sample of "Love Finds Its Own Way" by Gladys Knight & the Pips; "Guest List" contains a sample of "I Like It" by The Emotions; and "Flower" contains sample of "I'm Glad You're Mine" by Al Green.